 Create an opaque background

-To select any colour in the color wheel, click on the pencil icon on the top right.
-Then press and hold on any colour to access the color wheel.
+To select any colour in the colour chart: Click on the squiggle line icon at the top of your display > Press and hold on any colour at the bottom of your screen to access the color chart.
 That's it!
 You can choose any color you want.
 Don't forget you can also change the size of the brush on the left side.

 Change font size

-You can change the font size of your text in two ways: First, type, then on the left, you'll see the option to increase the font.
+You can change the font size of your text in two ways: First, type, then on the left, you'll see the slider to increase or decrease the font.
 Alternatively, once you're done typing, grab what you typed and use two fingers to expand it.
 You can do this with stickers, too.

 Layer your captions

 First, add a caption to your content and decorate per usual.
 Then, tap the "Save" arrow in the corner of the screen and tap the "Your Story" icon to add it to your story.
 Next, select the photo you saved from your camera roll to add to your story.
 Add - or layer - a second caption over the first, and repeat until you've reached your desired effect.
 You're essentially saving your photos and re-uploading them to layer your captions.